bishwas76/Basic-telephone-simulation/README.md

 # Basic Telephone Simulation

-This is a simulation of basic telephone simulation.
+This is a simulation of basic telephone system.